A vegan recipe for okra and chickpea curry in a fresh tomato sauce, made in 30 minutes. Add gnocchi or sweet potato to make it more filling.

 This may seem like a strange combination, but it works.
 Also, adding chickpeas to an okra stew is a great way to add some protein to a vegan dish .

 If you want to make this recipe gluten-free, you can use gluten-free gnocchi or just substitute with sweet potatoes.

 The only difference is that the gnocchi are added at the end, whereas, you should cook the sweet potatoes from the start, along with the okra.

-One of my most favorite recipes is a chicken stew with okra and pureed tomatoes which my mom calls “chicken with okra”.
-Simple and easy to understand, right? 🙂 The cooking method is similar to this whole chicken cacciatore stew with bucatini pasta but without the pasta and with different spices.
+One of my most favorite recipes is this Greek chicken stew with okra and potatoes in tomato sauce which my mom calls “chicken with okra”.
+The cooking method is similar to this whole chicken cacciatore stew with bucatini pasta but without the pasta and with different spices.

 - How much lemon juice to use?
 The Mediterranean spirit demands that okra should be tangy.
 If you’re not sure how you like it, start with less lemon juice and adjust by taste.

 - If you can’t find gluten-free gnocchi, use an equal amount of potatoes, peeled and diced.

 - Frozen okra is a great option for this recipe.
 Use baby okra if possible.